ThaiNguyen-wakumo/Demo-App/README.md

-This project is to create an app by React Native.
+This project is to create a simple app by React Native.